 You don’t need to reinvent your style or squeeze into something stiff and unfamiliar.

-Advice on how to dress for a video interview for women
+What to wear for a video interview (women’s guide)

 - Avoid busy patterns and bold colors.
 Hot pink, florals, or high-contrast stripes can distract and even appear warped on camera.